dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Planning/Notes.md

 *3 inputs on the site*  <- check this out

 1) search box -> nothing i think
-2) enroll now -> 500 error if i put some random shit on phone number
+2) enroll now -> 500 error if i put some random stuff on phone number
 3) contact page -> nothing i think not even send

-fucking finally
+ finally

 theres a grafana subdomain